 We have appointed three members of our Board of Directors, Messrs.
-Saltz, Brown, and Richardson, to the compensation committee.
-Mr. Saltz serves as the chairman of the compensation committee.
+Givens, Brown, and Richardson, to the compensation committee.
+Mr. Saltz served as the chairman of the compensation committee until October 11, 2020.
 Our compensation committee will assist our Board of Directors in the discharge of its responsibilities relating to the compensation of our executive officers.